NACE18 Remix Webinar Series Career Services Bundle: $320 (member); $535 (nonmember)

 How do students choose a college major?
 How do college majors drive the recruiting process?

 While careers aren’t determined by majors, majors are frequently used as a proxy for career intentions by students, parents, faculty, and sometimes employers and career professionals.
 When considering talent pipelines and ever-earlier recruiting cycles, it is natural to look more deeply into how students makes decisions about their majors.
 This webinar will use doctoral-study data to unpack the sources of information most influential in college major selection and explore best practices of collaboration between campus units for supporting the process.
 It will conclude with a mock decision experience and the demonstration of a start to development of individual campus action plans to guide students towards making decisions about their majors.

 Following this program, you will be able to:

 Registration includes three-month, post-event access to the webinar archive.

-To view the presentation, supplemental materials, attendee list, your receipt, and your confirmation, use the “I’d like to” option next to the NACE18 Remix: Supporting the DREAM listing in MyNACE > Purchase History.
+To view the presentation, supplemental materials, attendee list, your receipt, and your confirmation, use the “I’d like to” option next to the NACE18 Remix: Entering the Talent Pipeline listing in MyNACE > Purchase History.
 The presentation and supplemental materials can be accessed in “View Course.”
 Remember to download your copy of the presentation deck (available one to two days prior to the webinar).
 A video archive will also be available in the Learning Platform within five (5) business days of the webinar’s completion.

 To see the NACE cancellation policy, please visit our FAQ page.